 2016 – The VET deploys to Fort Bend and Brazoria Counties in response to historic flooding along the Brazos River.

-2017 – The CVM is one of three DVM programs and one of only 24 health profession schools in the U.S. to receive the 2017 Health Professions Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine.
+2017 – The CVMBS is one of three DVM programs and one of only 24 health profession schools in the U.S. to receive the 2017 Health Professions Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine.

 2017 – The VBEC provides new learning opportunities for students who attend the four Texas A&M System universities that are part of the TVMC “Serving Every Texan Every Day” Initiative.